JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to print effective username of current user
+Script to print all the groups user belongs to